Moksh-Fadia/Spotify-Feature-Modeling/README.md

 - Enter a song name
 - The model pulls its features, predicts whether it's a **hit or flop**, and shows the **confidence score**
 - Handles:
-  - Multiple versions (artist disambiguation)
+  - Multiple versions
-  - Song not found gracefully
+  - Song not found

 ---